dominicsiaa/LBYARCH-S16-G14-InterfaceProgrammingProject/README.md

 RELEASE MODE:
 * 2^20
-  * C:           s
+  * C:          0.000000 s
-  * Assembly:    s
+  * Assembly:   0.001867 s
 * 2^24
-  * C:           s
+  * C:          0.000000 s
-  * Assembly:    s
+  * Assembly:   0.027067 s
 * 2^28
-  * C:           s
+  * C:           0.000000 s
-  * Assembly:    s
+  * Assembly:    0.430667 s

 Analysis:

-Our comparative analysis between Assembly and C programming languages indicates that Assembly can lead to a noticeable reduction in execution time, demonstrating 28.39%, 28.86%, and 30.22% improvements for data sizes of 2^20, 2^24, and 2^28 respectively.
-This performance enhancement is attributed to Assembly's lower-level nature, which reduces overhead and presents a broader spectrum of optimization opportunities.
-Conversely, C's slightly slower performance is due to its higher-level abstraction, which adds more overhead and also fewer options for optimizing performance.
-Nevertheless, both languages exhibit impressive speed when compared to other programming options which show the value of learning Assembly for its efficiency.
+Our comparative analysis between Assembly and C programming languages, particularly in Debug mode, indicates that Assembly leads to a significant reduction in execution time, demonstrating improvements of 28.39%, 28.86%, and 30.22% for data sizes of 2^20, 2^24, and 2^28, respectively.
+This performance enhancement is attributed to Assembly's lower-level nature, which reduces overhead and offers a wider range of optimization opportunities.
+In contrast, C's performance in Debug mode is slightly slower due to its higher-level abstraction, which introduces more overhead and fewer options for performance optimization.
+However, it's noteworthy that in Release mode, the performance measurement for C intriguingly registers at 0 seconds due to an unidentified issue with clock checks.
+Despite this anomaly, both languages exhibit impressive speeds when compared to other programming options, underscoring the value of learning Assembly for its efficiency benefits.